tingyushi/Music_Generation/README.md

-# Music_Generation
+# Music Generation

-Music Generation Project
+* Music Generation Using WaveNet
+* This is symbolic unconditioned music generation